The Palais Longchamp in Marseille, with its ornate fountain and columns framed by greenery against a blue sky.

 Once you’re on the island, you’ll walk around the fortress walls, peek into the old cells (though they’re less dramatic than the novel version) and get really good views of the harbour and sea.

 Tip: Book your ferry ahead in busy season to avoid queuing.
 The entrance fee is about €7 for adults, and it’s closed on Mondays.
 It may close in bad weather because the crossing becomes unsafe.
-Ferries also stop at Île Frioul, a nice extra stop if you have time.
+Ferries also stop at the Frioul Islands (see entry below) – we’d recommend combining the two into a half-day trip.

 Why go?
 Literary history, a boat trip, and more great views.